frontenddogma/web-development-glossary/manuscript/z.md

 : → Zero-based indexing

 ZIP
 : An archive file format that supports lossless data compression.
 A ZIP file may contain one or more files or directories that may have been compressed.
 The ZIP file format permits a number of compression algorithms, though DEFLATE is the most common.
-ZIP was releasedin 1989 by Phil Katz.&nbsp;[†](#w-zip)
+ZIP was released in 1989 by Phil Katz.&nbsp;[†](#w-zip)

 Zsh
 : → Z shell